-Mid-Term (Exam 1) ( 20%) The exam will be posted with instructions in Week 4 Assignments during week 4.
+Mid-Term: (20% of final grade) The exam will be posted with instructions on the discussion board during week 4.
 The exam will be a series of essay questions.
-(Chapter's 1-8)
+(Chapter's 1-8).
+More information will be provided on the course.
+Please be sure to submit the mid-term via the course versus email.